braver/programmingfonts/blog.md

 Designed to carry Google Android's friendly character, Steve Matteson designed this font to be at its best on (small) screens.
 Sincs its initial relase it has been perfected  and expanded, making it a reliable use-anywhere font.
 At the same time it's fun and ligh-hearted.
 For some reason it lacks a true italic, and it should better distinguish o's and zeros, but it supports more languages that you can swing a smartphone at.

-sans, humanist, 2006, steve matteson
+sans, humanist, 2006, steve matteson, professional

 By **Steve Matteson** (2006)
 *Alias: droid-sans - License: Apache*